Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 - Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16.0 per game.

-- The Suns are the sixth-best defensive team in the league, conceding 111.6 points per contest.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the NBA.

-- On the boards, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.
+- On the glass, the Suns are 11th in the league, allowing 42.9 rebounds per contest.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.
+- The Suns are the third-ranked team in the NBA, conceding 23.4 assists per game.

-- In terms of 3-pointers, the Suns are ranked third in the NBA, giving up 11.4 makes per game.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.

 Jamal Murray vs. the Suns